build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ## Build and Deploy with AWS SAM

-Now that we have our design and application files created for us, let's build deploy this using AWS Serverless Application Model (SAM).
+Now that we have our design and application files created for us, let's build and deploy this using AWS Serverless Application Model (SAM).

 Open a terminal in your local IDE in the same root folder where Application Composer created all the above files.
 Please make sure you have installed all the pre-requisites mentioned at the beginning.